lachibal2/diagnosing-pink-eye-with-CNNs/README.md

 If it was succesful, the training should display something along the lines of:

 ```
+Loading Data. . .
+[DONE]

+100 images accepted

+0 images were not suitable

 ================

 Epoch: 1, Loss: 0.9908674, Accuracy: 0.119856